S-YIN/MIXnorm/README.md

 R Packages: truncnorm_1.0-8

 ## Data
 * The TestData.csv is the clear cell renal cell carcinoma (ccRCC) data from  Eikrem et al. (2016), which contains 18,458 protein coding genes and 32 FFPE RNA-seq data.
-* The RNAlaterdata.csv is the paired RNAlater RNA-seq data from ccRCC.
+The RNAlaterdata.csv is the paired RNAlater RNA-seq data from ccRCC.

+* FFPE_41_data.csv and FF_41_data.csv are soft tissue sarcomas data from Lesluyes et al. (2016), which contains 20,242 protein coding genes and 41 paired FF and FFPE RNA-seq data.

+* protein_genes.txt is a text file contains the name of all protein coding genes.